Hercules and the Lost Kingdom: Plot

 Hercules and Deianeira head on to Troy, they arrive at the ocean and the figure standing on the cliffs summons a sea serpent to do Hera's bidding.
 It swallows Hercules and Deianeira, but Hercules kills the monster from inside and they are washed up on the shore.
 Deianeira sees Troy in the distance and tells Hercules that she now remembers this is where she is from.
 Deianeira and Hercules get caught in a trap and taken to the king.
-The king is ill and he and his daughter are reunited.
-He tells Deianeira that the Cult of the Blue Priests have taken over the city and the people have taken refuge in the woods.
+The king is ill and explains that Deianeira is his daughter.
+He tells her that Hera wanted her sacrificed as a child, but that he couldn't do it and sent her away for safety.
+As punishment, the Cult of the Blue Priests took over the city, leaving the citizens in exile in the woods.
 He tells her to rule them well, and then dies.

 Hercules tutors the people of Troy and prepares them to battle to take back Troy.
 Deianeira realizes that the people cannot beat the Cult of the Blue Priests and goes looking for the Blue Priest.
 The people notice that Deianeira is missing and Hercules and the people use a tunnel to get into the city.
 As the people fight the cult members Hercules goes looking for Deianeira, he finds her about to be sacrificed to Hera and saves her.
 The Blue Priest and Hercules fight and Hercules cuts off the Priest's head.
 A huge storm approaches, and Zeus tells Hercules that Hera is coming for Deianeira, Hercules saves her and Hera takes Hercules instead.
 As Deianeira is crowned Queen of Troy, Hercules is thrown down from the sky elsewhere.
 A man approaches him asking him for help, Hercules agrees and the two men walk off to the next adventure.